EdwardLiuyc/StaticMapping/README.md

 - **using docker to build and run**
 - **use enu instead of utm in multi-traj situation**
 - sometimes bug at the time of initialising threads (quit directly)
-- use sh files for setup
 - add options for registrators, like the filters
 - more robust normal estimate for fast icp
-- remove libicp
 - use glog or other logging lib instead of print macros
 - fix bug when using G++7.x
 - use double matrices in registrators